univention/office365/doc/README-code.md

 _Default:_
 no

 ### office365/groups/sync

 Flag to determine if groups that contain users with a Microsoft 365 account be synchronized or not.

 _Type:_ bool

 _Default:_
 no

 ### office365/subscriptions/service_plan_names

 Service plans names.
 Will be used to detect which subscriptions to use.

 _Type:_ str comma separated list

 _Default:_
 'SHAREPOINTWAC, SHAREPOINTWAC_DEVELOPER, OFFICESUBSCRIPTION, OFFICEMOBILE_SUBSCRIPTION, SHAREPOINTWAC_EDU'

 ### office365/migrate/adconnectionalias

 DEPRECATED.
 To be removed in future releases.
 Don't use.
 This variable can be used to deactivate the automatic migration of user and group accounts during the update of the app to version 3.0.
 If an administrator chooses to postpone the migration, it needs to be done manually later by running the script /usr/share/univention-office365/scripts/migrate_to_adconnectionalias.
 By default, the variable is unset and the automatic migration is run during the update of the app.
 Setting the variable to 'no' or 'false' before the app update will skip the automatic migration.

 _Type:_ str

 ### office365/defaultalias

 If the value is set to the adconnection alias of an initialized AD connection and no adconnection alias is configured on a user or group account when Office365 is enabled, they are synchronized to the Azure AD defined by this variable.

 _Type:_ str

 ### office365/adconnection/wizard

 The value of this Univention Configuration Registry-Variable defines which connection is configured by the next run of the Microsoft 365 Configuration Wizard.
 The value should not be empty.
 To see the available connections, '/usr/share/univention-office365/scripts/manage_adconnections list' can be called.
 The default after installation is 'defaultADconnection'.

 _Type:_ str

-### univention-ms-office-async/autostart
-This variable configures the start mode of the Univention MS Office Async Daemons.
-If set to 'no' or 'disabled', the service cannot be started.
-If the variable is set to 'manually', the service isn't started during system boot, but can be enabled manually at a later point.

-_Type:_ str

-### AdConnections (filter, alias, wizard)

-### defaultAlias (related with UCM)

-### UDM attributes to sync in Azure
-#### office365/attributes/mapping/.*
+### office365/attributes/mapping/.*

 Used to configure synchronization of user attributes to the Azure Active Directory (AAD).
 Variables in the format `office365/attributes/mapping/ATTRIBUTE-IN-LDAP=ATTRIBUTE-IN-AZURE`

 _Type:_ str

 _Default:_

 ```
     office365/attributes/mapping/l=city
     office365/attributes/mapping/displayName=displayName